Life Coach/Licensed Professional Counselor (LPC)

-Reports to: Executive Director
+Reports to: Director of Residential Services

 The mission of The Women’s Safe House is to provide safe shelter and transitional living services to battered women and their dependent children and to empower women to make informed choices about their futures.

 - Counsels and encourages clients on personal challenges in their lives and partners with them to make informed choices about their futures.